McCleod House

-The McCleod House is a historic house on South Mills Lane in Springdale, Arkansas.
+The McCleod House is a historic house on South Mills Lane in Rogers, Arkansas.
 It is a 1 1/2 story wood frame I-house, with a projecting single-story porch on the front, and a leanto section on the back, giving the house a saltbox shape.
 A gable at the center of the front facade contains a door giving access to the upper level of the porch.
 The house, built c.
 1866, is a well-preserved example of a once-common housing form.

 The house was listed on the National Register of Historic Places in 1988.